Typhoon Bebinca: Meteorological history

-Typhoon Bebinca emerged from an area of atmospheric convection 208 nmi east-northeast of Kosrae on September 5.
-The system, characterized by a disorganized wave in the easterlies, featured intense deep convection over a large area, supported by favorable conditions for tropical cyclogenesis, such as warm sea surface temperatures of 28-29 C, moderate vertical wind shear and good poleward outflow.
+Typhoon Bebinca originated from an area of atmospheric convection 208 nmi east-northeast of Kosrae, Micronesia, on September 5.
+The system featured intense deep convection over a large area, supported by favorable conditions for tropical cyclogenesis, such as warm sea surface temperatures of 28-29 C, moderate vertical wind shear and good poleward outflow.
 At 02:30 UTC on September 9, the United States Joint Typhoon Warning Center (JTWC) issued a tropical cyclone formation alert, noting that the system had become well-defined with formative banding in the eastern quadrants.
 A few hours later, both the Japan Meteorological Agency (JMA) and the JTWC followed suit and upgraded the tropical depression, with the latter designating the system as 14W.
-On September 10, the depression intensified into a tropical storm and was named Bebinca by the JMA, as it consolidated with a central dense overcast (CDO) feature obscuring its circulation center while tracking near Guam, and subsequently turned west-northwestward due to interaction with an upper vortex.
+On September 10, the depression intensified into a tropical storm and was named Bebinca by the JMA, as it consolidated with a central dense overcast (CDO) feature obscuring its circulation center 130 km from Guam.
+The system then turned west-northwestward due to interaction with a subtropical ridge to the north.
 Guam radar imagery showed a well-defined surface circulation, with curved convective bands extending southward from the circulation center and wrapping around the northern part of the system into its western periphery.